MuhammadAsadJaved/Important-shells/README.md

 ## Draw bounding boxes on all images

-This shell is used to draw bounding boxes on all images in a folder by reading their bounding box values from xml annotations.
+This program is used to draw bounding boxes on all images in a folder by reading their bounding box values from xml annotations.
 Like coco formate.

 * We suppos you have images and corresponding xml annotations in two separate folder.